cse110-fa22-group6/cse110-fa22-group6/admin/misc/rules.md

 # **Group 6 Contract**
 ## **CSE - 110 - FA22**

 **This Team contract is a set of agreed upon rules by each team member of group 6.
-This contract contains the rules to be followed, repurcussions of broken rules, and member signature (to be signed on seperate copies of this document by each member).**
+This contract contains the rules to be followed, repercussions of broken rules, and member signature (to be signed on seperate copies of this document by each member).**

 ### **1) Primary Means of Communication and Expectations**
 - All members are expected to attend weekly meetings, including but not limited to, meetings with the TA, meetings with the entire team, and meetings with their respective subteams.